 On the 25ft, after a frugal breakfast (no, just joking, it’s full of Pandoro, Panettone, and other sugary delights), we get ready for a huge lunch (welcoming back meat in the menu).
 You can read more about Christmas day here.

 On the 26th, Boxing Day, we have another big family lunch.
-Although recently people are giving up this last big feast and they are opting for leftover meals, couch & movies, city walks, day trips or theaters and art exhibitions.
-The Red & Orange Issue of Simposio features a few traditional recipes for Boxing Day, the ones Roman families used to serve (and some still do).
+Although recently people are giving up this last big feast: they are opting for leftover meals, couch & movies, city walks, day trips or theaters, and art exhibitions.
+The Red & Orange Simposio features a few traditional recipes for Boxing Day, the ones Roman families used to serve (and some still do).

 - after the Christmas Eve dinner, while waiting for gifts or the midnight mass;